-The Applicant seeks consent to construct a bulky goods retail outlet, together with associated earthworks, signage, car parking, landscaping as well as amending the boundary layout to facilitate alterations to the road and kerbing, and intersection upgrade works associated with the installation of a signalised intersection.
+The Applicant seeks consent to construct a bulky goods retail outlet, together with associated earthworks, signage, car parking and landscaping, as well as amending the boundary layout to facilitate alterations to the road and kerbing, and intersection upgrade works associated with the installation of a signalised intersection.
 More specifically, the proposed outlet is to be occupied by Bunnings, a large-scale retailing hardware supplies store.

 A trade centre for the sale and pick up of larger building materials is proposed at the western end of the building, with its own access and egress via Penna Avenue.
 A small ancillary café with adjacent toilets and children's play area (approx. 170m2 total) is proposed at the eastern end of the building.

-The ground floor level of the building is proposed to comprise a car parking area, accommodating 292 car parking spaces.
+The ground floor level of the building is proposed to comprise a car parking area, accommodating 294 car parking spaces.
 The level of the car parking area is approximately 1.3m below the level of Glynburn Road and 300mm below Barnett Avenue.
-Access to the basement car parking area is proposed via two (2) locations; one on Penna Avenue and the other on Provident Avenue.
-Trade sales are accessed via Penna Avenue at the western end of the building.
+Access to the basement car parking area is proposed via Penna Avenue only.
+Trade sales are to be accessed via Penna Avenue at the western end of the building.
 Deliveries of goods to the subject land is proposed via Glynburn Road, with vehicles circulating around the building, unloading and exiting via Penna Avenue.
 Deliveries are to be one-way traffic movements.

 At first floor level, the Glynburn Road frontage of the building is to be occupied by a bagged goods area (potting mix, manure, cubby houses, fertiliser etc) and plant nursery.
-This area is partly open-air, partly covered with solid roof over the bagged goods area and shade sales over the nursery.
-The indoor component of the hardware store is set back 40 metres from Glynburn Road and has a total building height of 20.6m.
-The first floor is approximately 8726m2 in area.
-A second 'mezzanine' floor has a floor area of 4193m2.
+This area is partly open-air, partly covered with solid roof over the bagged goods area and shade sails over the nursery.
+The indoor component of the hardware store is set back 40 metres from Glynburn Road and has a total building height of 17.8m.
+The first floor is approximately 8456m2 in area.
+A second 'mezzanine' floor has a gross floor area of 3,709m2, comprising a retail floor area of 3,446m2 and a staff facilities/offices floor area of 263m2.